 Unfinished surfaces are more susceptible to water damage because they lack a protective layer like paint.
 A latex primer naturally has higher moisture content and can wreak havoc on wood and metal.

-As a result, oil-based primers are the safest choice.
+As a result, the best oil-based primers are the safest choice.
 After that, you can use any paint you wish as a finish coat.

 Preparation for Oil-based Paint